Trans Mountain oil pipeline expansion may start in September

 Once complete, the project will triple the capacity of Trans Mountain, which carries crude from Alberta's oil sands to British Columbia's Pacific Coast.

-Supporters say it is a vital conduit to help Canadian oil reach higher-priced international markets, but opponents including environmental and indigenous groups and some municipalities along the route argue the risk of a spill is too great.
+Supporters say it is a vital conduit to help Canadian oil reach higher-priced international markets, but opponents, including environmental and indigenous groups and some municipalities, argue the risk of a spill is too great.

+Trans Mountain has stockpiled about 30per cent of the pipe it needs and would resume construction where it left off a year ago, at the Westridge Marine Terminal in Burnaby, B.C., and between Edmonton and Jasper, Alberta, Anderson said.

+The project still requires approvals from the National Energy Board (NEB) regulator, permits from municipal and provincial governments and finalization of its route.

 Trudeau's government bought the pipeline last year from Kinder Morgan Canada for CUS$4.5 billion to help the expansion project get built.